-It's commonly believed insist that customers don’t really know what they want; they have to be told.
+It's commonly believed that customers don’t really know what they want; they have to be told.

-The truth is customers do know what they want, but may not be proficient at describing their needs.
-By understanding the three types of customer needs and how to reveal them, you’ll better know your customer's true needs and how to address them.
+The truth is customers do know what they want, but they may not be proficient at describing their needs.
+By understanding the three types of customer needs and how to reveal them, you’ll better know your customers' true needs and how to address them.

 The Kano model is useful in gaining a thorough understanding of a customer’s needs.
-You can translate and transform the resulting verbatims using the voice of the customer table that, subsequently, becomes an excellent input as the whats in a QFD house of quality.
+You can translate and transform the resulting verbatims using the voice of the customer table that, subsequently, becomes an excellent input as the whatsin a quality function deployment (QFD) House of Quality.

 The model involves two dimensions:

-- Achievement (the horizontal axis) which runs from the supplier didn’t do it at all to the supplier did it very well.
+- Achievement (the horizontal axis), which goes from the supplier didn’t do it at all to the supplier did it very well.

 - Satisfaction (the vertical axis), which goes from total dissatisfaction with the product or service to total satisfaction with the product or service.

 Dr. Noriaki Kano isolated and identified three levels of customer expectations: that is, what it takes to positively impact customer satisfaction.
 The figure below portrays the three levels of need: expected, normal, and exciting.

 Fully satisfying the customer at this level simply gets a supplier into the market.
 The entry level expectations are the must level qualities, properties, or attributes.